Sunday, July 19, 2020

 Started: 2023

 In 2023, another over the air digi-network began airing the WB cartoons.
 Simply titles MOVIES! they secretly and quietly added the cartoons to their roster.
 This may not be too secret as Weigel Broadcasting, who owns Me TV, has half ownership of this channel.
 Like the TCM packages, these would play on occasion in between movies.
 Most of the cartoons seem to be ones not shown as much as what is shown to death on Boomerang.
-Cartoons like Sittin on a Backyard Fence, meanwhile, made their TV return since Nickelodeon in the early 1990's.
+Cartoons like Sittin on a Backyard Fence, meanwhile, made their TV return since Nickelodeon in the early 1990's alongside some new restorations.
+The package however was unsuccessful and ended very quickly

 TV shows: none